hillal20/react-advanced-typescript/READ_JAVA.md

 ## 12 \*\* pojo in java is a normal class

-## 13 \*\* Bean in java the class has to implements Serializable class
+## 13 \*\* Bean in java the class has to

+_  implements Serializable class
-and all the fields are private , and no argument constructor and always setters and getters public
+_  all the fields are private ,
+-  no argument constructor
+-  setters and getters public

 ## ** 14 ** tight coupling